 Fine Art photography is an expressive type of photography that is highly individualistic.
 Two different photographers could have completely contrasting views on what they consider to be fine art.
-Despite this room for interpretation, there is still a myriad of tips you can utilize to improve your fine art photography.
+Despite this room for interpretation, there is still a myriad of fine art photography tips & techniques you can utilize to improve your fine art photography.

 If you have a work project, a school assignment, or even simply want to improve your portfolio – fine art photography is a fantastic genre to utilize.
 This type of photography really allows you to use your creativity and imagination.
 Furthermore, you can experiment with some unusual and less-used photographic techniques.